ucbrise/cs294-rise-fa16/prediction_serving.md

 1. **Cascades for fast predictions:** Paul Viola and Michael Jones [**Rapid Object Detection using a Boosted Cascade of Simple Features**](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) CVPR 2001.

-   * This landmark paper introduced a simple but efficient and accurate algorithm for face detection which is still widely used.
+   * This landmark paper introduced a simple but efficient and accurate algorithm for face detection which is widely used.
 I have included this class paper because illustrates the advantages of cascades.

    * Viola and Jones inspired later work by David Weiss and Ben Taskar in the design of [**Structured prediction cascades**](http://homes.cs.washington.edu/~taskar/pubs/aistats10cascades.pdf) which address the challenges of graphical model inference.

+1. **Speech recognition:** *Xuedong Huang, James Baker, Raj Reddy* [**A Historical Perspective of Speech Recognition**](http://cacm.acm.org/magazines/2014/1/170863-a-historical-perspective-of-speech-recognition/fulltext).
+This survey summarizes the development in speech recognition, an actively deployed area of prediction serving.
+Unfortunately, while the article does discuss the key developments in speech recognition it only briefly discuss some of the developments in serving speech recognition models.

+   * *Baidu Research* [**Deep Speech 2: End-to-End Speech Recognition in English and Mandarin**](https://arxiv.org/abs/1512.02595).
+This is a fairly comprehensive description of both the model and systems used by Baidu for their English and Mandarin ASR systems.
+To the best of my knowledge this is the most complete public description of a state-of-the-art ASR system.

+   * *Anuj Kumar, Anuj Tewari, Seth Horrigan, Matthew Kam, Forian Metze, and John Canny* [**Rethinking Speech Recognition on MObile Devices**](http://repository.cmu.edu/cgi/viewcontent.cgi?article=1122&context=lti).
+This paper explores the challenges of speech recognition in the developing world on mobile devices with limited connectivity.

+   * Hosted speech service [**Google's Cloud Speech API**](https://cloud.google.com/speech/).
+Any papers on this system???

-## Question
+## Questions

 <iframe src="https://docs.google.com/a/berkeley.edu/forms/d/e/1FAIpQLSc2oIL3H-1WcC10VJDKqK-2wab-U1YEubunNx6x8eVbRDAAkQ/viewform?embedded=true" width="760" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>